acudworth3/dotfiles/public_notes/workflow_setup_public/IDE_Rebuild_References/nvim_ref_Global_Command.md

 ---

-> invert the global command
+> INVERT the global command

 This time we'll switch things around.
 The `:vglobal` command, or `:v` for short, does the opposite of the `:g` command.
 That is, it executes a command on each